tfree87/FreshBing/README.md

 # FreshBing

-FreshBing is a simple, unobtrusive script to update your wallpaper daily, from the Bing Desktop images RSS feed.
+FreshBing is a simple, unobtrusive script to update your wallpaper daily, downloaded fresh from the Bing Desktop images RSS feed.
 It includes a lightweight installer, and works well with Windows XP and above, unlike the official Bing Desktop software, which only works with Windows 7.

 ## Usage